nuta/operating-system-in-1000-lines/website/en/04-boot.md

 80220018 80220018        0     1 __stack_top = .
 ```

-Alternatively, you can also check the addresses of each function and variable using `llvm-nm`:
+Alternatively, you can also check the addresses of functions/variables using `llvm-nm`:

 ```plain
 $ llvm-nm kernel.elf